quietmid/BeeProjects_So_long/README.md

   cd yourOwnFolderName
 ```

+Check if there is a MLX42 folder already in the folder if there is then delete the MLX42 folder

-Compile the program by make
+Compile the program by make and make re
 ```
   make
+  make re
 ```

 See that the excutable so_long is present then call the program with